chistyakovii/fileanalyse/README.md

 # fileanalyse
-Fileanalyse is the programm that will interpretate my programmin language
+Fileanalyse is the programm that will interpretate my programming language

 To compile the programm - g++ -Wall -g "sourcefile" -o "runfile"